MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

 12. This takes us to the "User details".
 13. We go to the "Role mapping" tab.
 14. We click on the blue "Assign role" button.
 A dialog opens.
-15. We check the "admin" and "employee" roles and confirm the dialog with "Assign".
+15. We check the roles `admin` and `employee` and confirm the dialog with "Assign".
 16. Now the user has all available roles in the system, so the user can both administer the online store and shop in the online store.
 17. We navigate back to the online store.
 We should still be logged in.
-The view has changed because now we are logged in not as a customer but as a store employee or administrator.
+The view has changed because now we are logged in not as a customer but as a store `admin` and `employee`.
 If not, just reload the page.
 18. Now the main menu is on the right instead of the left side, and it points to pages that allow store management.
 19. Very important!
 If we wanted to change the current user role, we could do so.
 In the top right corner, there is a button labeled "SWITCH USER ROLE".
 Clicking on it opens a dialog.
 20. In the dropdown, we can select one of the available roles.
 The selection takes effect immediately, and we must explicitly close the dialog by clicking "CANCEL".